RoboSense-LiDAR/rs_driver/doc/howto/10_pcap_file_advanced_topics.md

 Generally, below code is for decoding a PCAP file in these cases.
 + Broadcast/multicast/unicast mode
-+ There are multiple LiDars in a file.
++ There are multiple LiDARs in a file.

 ```c++
 RSDriverParam param;                              ///< Create a parameter object